History of Colorado Lottery in Timeline

 On January 31, 2010, most lotteries with either game began selling tickets for both Mega Millions and Powerball.

-On May 16, 2010, Colorado joined Mega Millions as part of the MUSL cross-selling agreement.
+On May 16, 2010, Colorado joined Mega Millions as part of the MUSL cross-selling agreement, coinciding with South Dakota's entry on the same day.

 June 29, 2012: MatchPlay Ended

-MatchPlay ended on June 29, 2012.
-It was drawn on Tuesdays and Fridays and games were $2 each.
+On June 29, 2012, MatchPlay ended.
+It was drawn on Tuesdays and Fridays.

 On July 17, 2016, Colorado joined Lucky for Life.